Category:

 Personal Life

 In 1999, Faustino met Andrea Elmer at a spiritual center in Los Angeles.
-The two began dating an after five years, married on January 24, 2004 at the Little White Wedding Chapel in Las Vegas, Nevada.
+The two began dating and, after five years, married on January 24, 2004, at the Little White Wedding Chapel in Las Vegas, Nevada.
 They separated in May of 2006.
 In February of 2007, Faustino officially filed for divorce in Los Angeles County Superior Court, citing irreconcilable differences.
 The same year, Faustino was arrested for misdemeanor possession of marijuana in Florida.
 A disorderly conduct charge was later dropped after Faustino agreed to complete a drug rehabilitation program.

 Real Estate

-In 1995 David paid $592,000 for a home in LA above the Sunset Strip.
-He still lives in the home which today is worth $2.5 – 3.5 million.
+In 1995, David paid $592,000 for a home in LA above the Sunset Strip.
+He remained in this house for the next 30 years, ultimately selling it in November 2025 for $2.15 million.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.